atelictsd/Atelic-TSD/content/issues/2024-07-26-memory-conserve-mode-activation.md

   - 65E
 severity: down
 ---
+*Vendor Investigating | 11:11am Central* - The Technology Services Department has initiated contact with the vendor and are now waiting for a response.
+We will continue to monitor the appliance throughout the day and weekend however do not expect the issue to recur at this time.

 *Extended Monitoring | 10:16am Central* - The Technology Services Department continues to monitor the appliance with positive results.
 We will initiate a complete investigation with the vendor of the outage within two hours.

 *Monitoring | 09:11am Central* - Our initial observations after our fix was implemented show that the FortiGate appliance has returned to a healthy state.
 SSL VPN connectivity, IPsec VPN connectivity, and GUI management portals are fully functional at this time.
 We are observing traffic flowing from the wan1 interface and DHCP/DNS requests being processed successfully.
 The Technology Services Department will monitor the appliance, and will initiate a complete investigation with the vendor of the outage within two hours.
+We thank you for your patience and understanding while we worked through this outage and associated downtime at the property.

 *Implementing | 09:08am Central* - We have determined a potential fix for the issue and are now implementing.
 Our fix will cause the FortiGate appliance to restart momentarily, resulting in downtime of 5-15 minutes.
 We will update this incident post once we have more information.